-In either case, the ideal end result is confidence that you have negotiated the best terms for your business and created a well-drafted agreement that will avoid any dispute or potential litigation.
-Below, you'll find tips on negotiating and writing a sound business contract.
+The ideal end result should be confidence that you got the best terms for your business and that a well-drafted agreement that avoids potential litigation is in place.
+Below are tips on negotiating and writing a sound business contract.

 Negotiating Tips

 - You should always have clear objectives.
+What are your top priorities?
 It helps to make a list of goals before meeting the other party.

 - It is important to go to a negotiation having done your research.
-Know relevant law, facts, and figures.
+Know relevant laws, facts, and figures.

 - Build trust with the other party.
 Trust will aid communication.